-The former player and Albiceleste coach suggests that he should have succeeded Alejandro Sabella and claims that the team failed to "win well" in any of their World Cup games
+The former player and Albiceleste coach has suggested he should have been offered the role again and claims the team failed to "win well" in any of its World Cup games

-The former midfielder, who led Brazil at World Cup 2010, replaced Luiz Felipe Scolari as Selecao coach following their disastrous end to the finals this summer.
+The former midfielder, who led Brazil at the 2010 World Cup, replaced Luiz Felipe Scolari as Selecao head coach following their disastrous end to the finals this summer.

-Napoli icon Maradona, who was Argentina boss during the same 2010 finals, claims that he deserves the same second chance as his Brazil counterpart.
+Napoli icon Maradona, who was Argentina boss during the 2010 finals in South Africa, claims he deserves the same second chance as his Brazil counterpart.

 Alejandro Sabella stepped down as Argentina coach after their World Cup final defeat to Germany, with former Barcelona boss Gerardo Martino expected to be named his successor.